Trump rescinds Brooks endorsement in Senate race in Alabama

 “It’s a very tight race between the three of them right now, and I’m not particularly happy,” he told the newspaper.

-Brooks had tried to salvage the endorsement by taking a swipe at Trump rival Sen. Mitch McConnell, pledging not to back McConnell as Senate Republican leader if Brooks won the Senate seat.
-Trump has fumed at McConnell and repeatedly called for his replacement since the Kentucky senator criticized the then-president’s conduct on Jan.
-6.

 Trump invited Britt and her husband, Wesley Britt, a former lineman for the New England Patriots, to meet with him at his Palm Beach, Florida, estate last month, according to a person who was familiar with the visit but not authorized to speak about it publicly.
-Trump also met with Durant this week, according to another person who spoke on the condition of anonymity to confirm the private meeting.
+Trump also met with Durant on Monday in Florida, according to another person who spoke on condition of anonymity to confirm the private meeting.

 Both Britt and Durant have a cash advantage over Brooks.
 Britt has raised nearly $5 million.
 Durant has loaned his campaign $4 million, while Brooks has reported $2.1 million in contributions.

-Brooks has leaned heavily on his Trump connection throughout the race.
-His campaign signs refer to him as “MAGA Mo” in reference to the former president’s “Make America Great Again” slogan.
-He appeared with a life-size poster of Trump at one recent campaign stop.

-While Trump’s endorsement withdrawal is a major loss to the Brooks campaign, the former president’s backing hasn’t always guaranteed success even in Alabama, where he has logged successive failures.
+While Trump’s endorsement withdrawal is a major loss to the Brooks campaign, the former president’s backing hasn’t always guaranteed success in Alabama.

-In 2017, Trump endorsed Luther Strange in the GOP primary for Jeff Sessions’ former Senate seat, but Strange lost to Roy Moore.
-Trump then backed Moore, who was contesting sexual misconduct allegations and lost to Democrat Doug Jones.
+Mark S. Lemsky, a 66-year-old retiree who attended Brooks’ town hall on Wednesday, said he was sticking with the congressman despite Trump’s rescinded endorsement.

+“I’ll vote for Trump when it’s his time (for me) to get to pull the lever, and I’ll vote for Mo come May 24th,” he said. explaining that, of all the candidates, Democrats seemed most opposed to Brooks.

 Colvin reported from New York.